2024 Guide: The Cost of a New Roof - Top 7 Roofing Materials Compared

 To get the exact cost for your roof you'd probably want to have your local roofing contractor come out.
 They can do an onsite inspection and take exact measurements.
 If you are in one of our service areas and you are ready now you can schedule your inspection here.

-The roof materials you choose are one of the key determining factors that go into calculating the cost of your roof replacement.
-Below is a list of the top 7 roof materials and the average cost for a new roof replacement.
+The materials you choose are one of the key factors that go into calculating the cost of your roof replacement.
+Below is a list of the top 7 and most popular roof types and the average cost for a new roof.

 3-Tab shingles are the least expensive and therefore will be the most economical shingles available.
 They come in a wide variety of colors.
 They also provide your home with the least protection.